aptos-foundation/AIPs/aips/aip-5.md

-# [AIP-5] Multi-Composable Token Standard
+# [AIP-5] Soulbound and Freezing Token Standard

-### This standard allows the coexistence of soulbound and non-soulbound NFTs.
+### This standard allows for the existence of soulbound NFTs and freezing tokens.

-### Summary

-This standard is an extension of [Aptos-Token](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-token/sources/token.move).
-It proposes an interface allowing each token to define its soulbound property directly.

 ### Motivation